cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 In order to receive information from user, the form tag can be used.

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
+A button cannot be a child of a button, but it is possible to set the button’s an attribute.
 ## Q5 - What is the most generic tag you can use?

 ## Q6 - What do the following achronyms stand for?